What more could you want from a disc brake hub set?

 With the Quest hubs we have 6 pawls operating in a 3X3 manner on 36 engagement teeth.
 This results in a super-quick 5 degrees of engagement.
 Now your hubs can have a quicker engagement than a reality TV star!

 Easily swap freehub bodies as simple as swapping end caps.
-You can choose Shimano, Campy, or the Sram XD Drivers.
-Note that the Sram XD driver is only compatible with Sram cassettes meant for XD drivers.
-If the Sram cassette is not an XD driver cassette, you will need the Shimano freehub body.
+You can choose Shimano or the Sram XDR Drivers (12 speed road).
+Note that the Sram XDR driver is only compatible with Sram cassettes meant for XDR drivers.
+If the Sram cassette is not an XDR driver cassette, you will need the Shimano freehub body.

 Front hub weight - 150 grams